stephenmcd/mezzanine/docs/index.rst

 the main components and how to extend them with your own custom content types, or by reading about :doc:`model-customization` for implementing more low-level customizations as required.
-There is also a section on the :doc:`admin-customization` provided by Mezzanine.
+There is also a section on the :doc:`admin-customization` provided by Mezzanine, as well as a :doc:`model-graph` depicting the relationships between all the models.

 *Further reading* includes information about Mezzanine's :doc:`search-engine`, a section on Mezzanine's :doc:`configuration`